-The North Clifford Secondary Plan area is not the only area within the urban boundary that can accommodate future growth.
-As shown below the southern end of Clifford has about 165 acres within the urban boundary south of Mill and Park Streets and in the area Allen Street.
-Lands inside the urban boundary include the Schaus (48 acres), Reiner (35 acres) and Tegler (36 acres) farms plus another 45 acres or so on smaller properties nearby Grein Lumber and Brett Young Seeds.
+The North Clifford Secondary Plan area is not the only part of the settlement area that can accommodate future growth.
+The southern end of Clifford has about 65 acres within the urban boundary south of Mill and Park Streets and in the area Allan Street.
+Lands inside the urban boundary include the Schaus (48 acres), Reiner (35 acres) and Tegler (36 acres)

+farms plus another 45 acres or so on smaller properties nearby Grein Lumber and Brett Young Seeds.
+These lands are shown on the map below:

 Under the County Official Plan the Reiner Farm is designated Residential, the Schaus lands and others near Grein's are Future Development, and Tegler Farm Industrial.
 Coon Creek and its floodway has a Core Greenland designation.
 With few exceptions all lands are zoned for future development due to the lack of sewer and water in the area.
-This section of Clifford is about 50% larger in land area than the Northwest Clifford Planning Area, but has much less infrastructure to accommodate development.
+This section of Clifford is about 50% larger in land area than the North Clifford Planning Area, but has much less infrastructure to accommodate development.